dmbarbour/awelon/README.md

 ## Tacit Programming

 Awelon code is [tacit](http://en.wikipedia.org/wiki/Tacit_programming).
 Juxtaposition is composition.
 All inputs are implicit, in an environment.
 However, unlike most tacit languages, Awelon's environment exists only as a compile-time type, and all manipulations to it are pure.
-Developers use the environment at a *conceptual* level - a way to organize resources and code, to envision or specify what a program should be doing.
+Developers use the environment at a *conceptual* level - a way to organize resources and workflows, and to integrate them.

 At runtime, the environment is gone and the data plumbing is compiled completely away.

 ### Stack Based Programming

-#### Starting With One Stack

 Like many tacit programming languages, Awelon supports stack-based programming.
 One of the key aspects of tacit programming is how *literals* are handled - e.g. if a developer writes `10 11 12`, what happens?
 Somehow, those literals must be added to the environment.
 For example, by pushing it onto a stack.